cncf/cnf-testbed/docs/Deploy_K8s_CNF_Testbed.md

 $ ./deploy_k8s_cluster.sh
 ```

-If the playbooks completes successfully, you should be able to find your new machines and VLANs in the Packet web portal under your project.
-You should be able to SSH to the machines from the workstation using the IPs listed at Packet.
+If the playbooks completes successfully, you should be able to find your new machines and VLANs in the Equinix Metal web portal under your project.
+You should be able to SSH to the machines from the workstation using the IPs listed at Equinix Metal.

 At this point, go ahead and make a backup of the `kubeconfig` file which can be found in `cnf-testbed/tools/data`, as this can be useful when deploying CNFs.
 To make the file available from inside the Ansible environment (container), the `kubeconfig` file should be placed somewhere in the `cnf-testbed/comparison/ansible` directory.
 You can rename the file as you see fit.

 If you want to deploy multiple clusters, update the `k8s-cluster.env` file (at least change "NAME") and source the file.
 Also, delete the `.pem` files found in `tools/data/` before running `deploy_k8s_cluster.sh` again.

 ## Deploy packet generator
 To test the network performance of the K8s clusters, we need to configure a packet generator.
-This will run on a separate server in your project on Packet, and must be configured with the same deploy environment (VLANs) as the clusters.
+This will run on a separate server in your project on Equinix Metal, and must be configured with the same deploy environment (VLANs) as the clusters.

-Start by provisioning a server using the Packet web portal:
+Start by provisioning a server using the Equinix Metal web portal:
   * Hostname: Select a hostname that makes the server easily identifiable
   * Location: Same location used in `PACKET_FACILITY` while deploying K8s clusters
   * Type: `n2.xlarge.x86` (preferred) or `m2.xlarge.x86`